cdl-geneseo/geneseo-dictionary/Y/Yassification.md

 # Yassification

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yassification

 Created by  Unknown User (mre4), last modified on May 07, 2022

 (verb).
 The process of becoming more glamorous or trendy either through digital editing or beauty products.&quot;Have you seen the yassification of the Mona Lisa?&quot; Edmond, S-Z, 2022